IngeniumUA/ingeniumuahubfront/README.md

 <br>
 In Verion_Notes.txt you will need to:
 - Specify the build version, this will always need to be changed
-- Specify release notes for android in dutch
+- Specify release notes in dutch
-- Specify release notes for ios in english

 ## Releasing manually
 The app packages for ios and android get uploaded to the release panels automatically through GitHub actions.